Papers relating to the service of Stewart Murray Hansen, 1915 - 1917 - Part 3

 position well out of the expected line of fire we waited.

-Presently we discerned the advancing attacker
+Presently we discerned the advancing attackers

-ambling in open lines across the sand ridges
+ambling in open lines across the sand ridges.

 3